Cook smarter

 I switched to Diamond Crystal about five years ago after using fine sea salt for everything, and the control difference was immediate.
 Seasoning went from a guessing game to something I could feel in my fingers.

-Why chefs prefer kosher salt
+Why do chefs prefer kosher salt?

 Professional cooks reach for kosher salt for practical reasons that affect every dish: